SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO_Unified_Communications_Manager.md

 ## About

-This is a read-only SNMP monitoring driver, which polls information about registered devices and the local CUCM cluster connection status.
+This is a read-only SNMP monitoring connector, which polls information about registered devices and the local CUCM cluster connection status.

 ### Version Info